algosup/2023-2024-project-3-virtual-processor-team-3/Documents/Management/Weekly Reports/WeeklyReport3.md

 ### <u>Team meeting</u>

-During the week, we've done one meeting on Monday the 22nd of January, during this meeting, we've discussed about the last details to decide on concerning our assembly language.
+During the week, we had one meeting on Monday the 22nd of January, during this meeting, we discussed the last details to decide on concerning our assembly language.
-We've discussed the oncoming tasks and how we would dispatch them amongst the team.
+We've discussed the upcoming tasks and how we would dispatch them to the team.
-Many technical decisions have been took amongts the team, which will be described in the functional  and technical specifications.
+Many technical decisions have been made amongst the team, which will be described in the functional and technical specifications.
-Moreover, we've discussed the various KPIs that would be set, here's a link toward the KPIs: [Link](https://docs.google.com/spreadsheets/d/1_e3KZmQ_rL7N9RfHELOPWwakPeHL5rIRIHAhU5QM1bc/edit#gid=704615476)
+Moreover, we've discussed the various KPIs that would be set, here's a link to the KPIs: [Link](https://docs.google.com/spreadsheets/d/1_e3KZmQ_rL7N9RfHELOPWwakPeHL5rIRIHAhU5QM1bc/edit#gid=704615476)

 ### <u>Week feedback</u>